European Innovation Partnership (EIP) Wales Evaluation

 Personal data is defined under the UK General Data Protection Regulation (UK GDPR) as ‘any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier’.

-This research does not require the collection of additional personal data from you except for your image if you agree to an interview being recorded.
-We wish to record interviews for operational reasons.
-We will make this clear to you before the interview begins, and you will have the opportunity to tell us if you are not happy for the discussion to be recorded.
-If interviews are recorded, personal data will be removed during the process of transcribing.
+This research does not require the collection of additional personal data from you except for your image if you agree to a video recording of any interview or workshop you take part in.
+We wish to record interviews and workshops for operational reasons.
+If this is the case, we will make this clear to you before the interview or workshop begins, and you will have the opportunity to tell us if you are not happy for the discussion to be recorded.
+A workshop will only be recorded if all members of the group are happy for this to happen.
+If workshops or interviews are recorded, personal data will be removed during the process of transcribing.
 Recordings will be deleted as soon as this process is completed.
-If discussions are not recorded, personal data will not be included in written notes prepared during or following an interview.
+If discussions are not recorded, personal data will not be included in written notes prepared during or following the workshop or interview.

-As the evaluation is running for a two year period, you may be contacted for different purposes at the interim and / or final evaluation stages.
-You may also be invited to take part in follow-up or supplementary interviews.
+As the evaluation is running for a two year period, you may be contacted for different purposes at the scoping, interim, and / or final evaluation stages.
 When you are contacted, the reason for this will be made clear to you.
 Your participation is voluntary and if you do not wish to take part at any stage or be sent reminders then please reply to the invitation email and your details will be removed.
 Wavehill will only use email address and telephone number for the purposes of this evaluation.

 If you raise a query or complaint and provide personal data requesting a response, the researcher will forward the request only to the relevant official and subsequently delete it from the research data.